UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 This recursive scheme serves as an example of the general method of dynamic programming.

 ## Conclusion
-In summary, optimal control is a powerful framework for designing control strategies that optimize system performance.

-Optimal Control Theory has been used to obtain solutions to a variety of aerospace engineering problems and holds great promise for other problem areas as well, however, much remains to be accomplished.
-Hopefully, these notes provide a foundational understanding of optimal control principles.
-For further exploration, readers are encouraged to delve into advanced topics such as dynamic programming and the Hamilton-Jacobi-Bellman equation.
+In summary, optimal control serves as a robust framework for crafting control strategies that effectively optimize system performance.
+These strategies play a vital role in diverse fields, including aerospace engineering, offering solutions to complex problems and paving the way for advancements in other domains.
+This note offers a comprehensive overview of optimal control theory, emphasizing its relevance, and practical applications.
+It explains fundamental concepts, solution techniques like dynamic programming, and the theory's capacity to address the limitations of alternative control methods.
+But, while providing valuable insights, this note does not delve into advanced topics such as stochastic optimal control and nonlinear programming, nor does it feature mathematical derivations or real-world case studies.
+Even so, it lays a solid foundation for further study, and readers are encouraged to delve deeper into these topics using recommended references like 'Optimal Control Theory: An Introduction' by Donald E. Kirk.
+By exploring these resources, readers can gain a more nuanced understanding of optimal control theory and its broader implications.

 ## References
 * https://motion.cs.illinois.edu/RoboticSystems/OptimalControl.html#Section-IV.-DYNAMICS-AND-CONTROL